jovotech/learn-jovo/courses/project-1-hello-world/step-5-create-jovo-project.md

 ## Understanding the Jovo App Logic

 Let's take a look at the code provided by the sample application.
 For now, you only have to touch the [app.js](https://github.com/jovotech/jovo-sample-voice-app-nodejs/blob/master/app/app.js) file.
-This is where all the configurations and app logic will happen.
+This is where the logic will happen.
 The folder structure ([see the docs](https://www.jovo.tech/docs/configuration#jovo-app-structure)) looks like this:

 ![](./img/folder-structure-simple.png)